accmltr/simple-testing-godot/README.md

 - Enable the `Auto-Refresh` checkbox to automatically rebuild the tree upon saving.
 - Enable the `Auto-Run` checkbox to automatically run tests after saving.

+### Autoloads

+- When using autoloads in your tests you need to annotate them with the`@tool` annotation at the top of the autoload scripts.
+This will make it possible for your testing code to access them when running from within the Godot Editor.
+- When making any changes to autoload scripts, you need to reload your Godot project for the changes to take effect.
+Since Godot compiles `@tool` scripts when loading the project.
+To reload your project, go to `Project/Reload Current Project`.

+Note: We inted to improve the plugin by running all tests in play-mode in the future.
+This will remove the need for annotating autoloads used by your unit tests with `@tool`, and the need to reload your project whenever you make changes to your autoloads.

 ## Contributing